There was a palpable energy when I stepped off the plane. No one else in the airport could feel it.

 2) Create New Labels

-According to bestselling author, Daniel Pink, “imbuing an otherwise ordinary day with personal meaning generates the power to activate new beginnings.”
+According to bestselling author Daniel Pink, “Imbuing an otherwise ordinary day with personal meaning generates the power to activate new beginnings.”

-In other words, Monday, the first day of a month or even January 1st are just random days to which we’ve assigned a special meaning.
+In other words, Monday, the first day of a month, or even January 1st, are random days to which we’ve assigned a special meaning.
 We have the power to do that all year long.

 3) Set Fresh Start Reminders